 At the Department of Public Health for Road Safety, data is collected on the magnitude, characteristics, extent and consequences of road traffic crashes through injury surveillance.
 Principles of epidemiology are applied to analyze the patterns of incidence and determinants of injury.
-Behavioral science is used to increase knowledge of the social and behavioral aspects of high-risk driving behavior.
+Behavioral science is used to increase knowledge of the social and Behavioral aspects of high-risk driving behaviour.

 - Stress and fatigue

 - Falling health of heavy vehicle drivers of the unorganized sector